christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-### ToM Circuit Discovery: Identify Relavant Layers & Activations to the Task
+### Identify Relavant Layers and Activations to the Task

 Thanks to <a href="https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens" title="lesswrong.com" rel="nofollow">nostalgebraist</a> we have the logit-lens.
 So we can determine how language models refine their predictions across layers.
 The approach will be applied first to interpret layers and activations, and then to features and circuit discovery.